 ILP volunteers are only teaching English part-time, with free time during the week and every weekend off, perfect for hitting all of these spots.
 You'll find the same info for the weekend spots, a little teaser about what to expect, and a link to a blog post with way more info, along with info on how to get here from Puerto Plata.

-Sosua is one of the most popular places to spend a weekend for our volunteers in the Dominican Republic.
-This pristine beach is a fav for finding sea glass, it's home to one of the best places to snorkel in the DR, and there are plenty of little excursions to keep you busy.
+Sosua (and the sister beach, Alicia) are two of the most popular places to spend a weekend for our volunteers in the Dominican Republic.
+Sosua is a pristine beach is a fav for finding sea glass, it's home to one of the best places to snorkel in the DR, and there are plenty of little excursions to keep you busy.
 Plus, just a taxi ride away from the surf and sand is a jungle reserve full of monkeys you can hand feed and interact with.
 Hanging out with these cuties at the monkey rescue center is a go-to day trip when you're in Sosua!

-You'll also find a string of restaurants and resorts on the beach, making it an easy option to stay for the day, or the weekend.
-This is one spot that works as a day trip, but since there is so much to do we're putting it as a weekend spot.
-All the details you need about Sosua are here, in one spot.
+Insider tip: This is one spot that works as a day trip, but since there is so much to do we're putting it as a weekend spot.
+All the details you need about Sosua + Playa Alicia are here, in one spot.

 Getting Here: Call a gua-gua or go by car, and be there in about 30-45 minutes from Puerto Plata.
 Again, since it's so close, it works as a day trip but volunteers also love spending two days here over the weekend.